Guillaumeeee/latelier-technical-test/README.md

 # Need to do

+0. Revise utils functions and api structure (controllers) to answer the wrong doing in the project

 1. AWS Beanstalk:
    remove config folder
    add Procfile to with command: web: node dist/server.js

-2. Add handler CORS 'Access-Control-Allow-Origin: \*' + test it in Jest for each API endpoints + Add comment GIVEN > WHEN > THEN comment
+2. Rework /stats endpoint with proper response typed + Add test /stats as GIVEN > WHEN > THEN with import new type /mock response
 3. Logger ?
 4. Prettier + Lint with husky / standard prehook git ?
 5. Ci/Cd for beanstalk